jimimendapara/jimimendapara/README.md

-- 👋 Hi, I’m @jimimendapara
-- 👀 I’m interested in Web development
-- 🌱 I’m currently learning : Git & GitHub
+-I am a web Developer and frontend engineer having intrest in the areas of webdevelopment using Javascript, React, NodeJs, Bootstrape, HTML/CSS
 - 💞️ I’m looking to collaborate on Web Projects
-- 📫 How to reach me : twitter @jimmy_91
+- 📫 How to reach me : https://www.linkedin.com/in/jimimendapara/

 <!---
 jimimendapara/jimimendapara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.